sittim/msp430-OTP/README.md

 **Download Region** Flash memory region to where new Application is written.

-**Image Status** can be one of the following:
+**Image Status** - 16 bit register, can be one of the following:

-1. *None* - No activity, nothing to be done
+1. 0x00EE - *NONE* - No activity, nothing to be done
-2. *Download* - New Image in Download Area
+2. 0x00CC - *DOWNLOAD* - New Image in Download Area
-3. *Loaded* - The new Image has been loaded
-4. *Pending Validation* - Waiting to be validated by application.
+3. 0xFF88 - *PENDING_VALIDATION* - Waiting to be validated by application.
-5. *Recovered* - Image Recovered from Backup region
+4. 0x0088 - *VALIDATION*

 ## Usage